Hockey Two Line Pass

 How did the removal of the two line pass rule affect the NHL?

 The removal of the two line pass rule in the NHL changed the style of play in the league.
-After removing the rule, players could send the puck farther down the ice to teammates which greatly increased the speed of the game.
+After removing the rule, players could send the puck further down the ice to teammates, which greatly increased the speed of the game.
 In addition, the game is more spread out and open because players can skate down the ice to receive passes up to the offensive blue line instead of crowding the defensive zone.

 Was the two line pass rule removed from other hockey leagues?

 After the NHL removed the two line pass rule, several other hockey leagues began to remove it as well.
 Before the 2005-2006 season, both the American Hockey League (AHL) and Kontinental Hockey League (KHL) removed the rule.
 Along with these two, junior hockey leagues such as the Ontario Hockey League (OHL) and the United States Hockey League (USHL) also abolished the rule shortly after.
 All of these leagues have ties to the NHL and wanted to keep their rules consistent.

 Why was the two line pass rule added in the first place?